AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 To preserve the forward direction in imported assets, set the forward axis setting (`reverse_forward_axis`)   in *.stingray_project*  instead of *settings.ini*.
 See ~{  Best practices: preserving axis orientation }~.

-In migrated projects, the forward axis setting is still read from *settings.ini*.
+In projects that you migrate from earlier versions of Stingray, the forward axis setting is still read from *settings.ini*.

 ### FBX Version 2017.1